Nested quotation

 A nested quotation is a quotation that is encapsulated inside another quotation, forming a hierarchy with multiple levels.
 When focusing on a certain quotation, one must interpret it within its scope.
 Nested quotation can be used in literature (as in nested narration), speech, and computer science (as in "meta"-statements that refer to other statements as strings).
 Nested quotation can be very confusing until evaluated carefully and until each quotation level is put into perspective.

 In literature

 In languages that allow for nested quotes and use quotation mark punctuation to indicate direct speech, hierarchical quotation sublevels are usually punctuated by alternating between primary quotation marks and secondary quotation marks.
 For a comprehensive analysis of the major quotation mark systems employed in major writing systems, see Quotation mark.

-In JavaScript programming
+In programming

-Nested quotes often become an issue using the eval keyword.
-The eval function is a function that converts and interprets a string as actual JavaScript code, and runs that code.
+In the JavaScript programming language, nested quotes often become an issue using the eval keyword.
+The eval function is a function that converts and interprets a string as actual code, and runs that code.
 If that string is specified as a literal, then the code must be written as a quote itself (and escaped accordingly).